intel/ScalableVectorSearch/docs/advanced/build.rst

 .. code-block:: sh

    cd bindings/python
-   CC=gcc CXX=g++ python setup.py bdist_wheel --build-type=Debug -- -- -j$(nproc)
+   python3 setup.py bdist_wheel --build-type=Debug -- -- -j$(nproc)

 Building Notes
 --------------

-Occasionally, the Python build process will break mysteriously.
+Occasionally, the Python build process will fail seemingly without cause.
-This usually occurs when messing around with different compilers, compile-time variables, and build strategies.
+This usually occurs when previously there has been a mix of different compilers, compile-time variables, and build strategies.
-If this happens, try removing ``./bindings/python/_skbuild`` and ``./bindings/python/dist`` and going again.
+If this happens, try removing ``bindings/python/_skbuild`` and ``bindings/python/dist`` and going again.

 C++ Build
 =========